From The Members of the

 The Club is run by the President and a Council of around ten or eleven members, seven of whom are Officers of the Club (Secretary, Treasurer etc) and about three or four who are ordinary members some of whom are Committee Chairmen.
 The President takes office for one year after two years as Junior Vice (JVP) and Senior Vice (SVP).
 Committee Chairmen are appointed each year.

-The Club Council meets each month throughout the Rotary year (1st July to 30th June).
+The Club Council meets regularly throughout the Rotary year (1st July to 30th June).
 It has the major say on all Club business, but final decisions on big topics rests with the Club in open meeting.
-Committee Chairmen report back to their committee on Councils decisions, plans and recommendations.
-Committees also meet monthly, before the Council, allowing members to ask their Chairman to put forward proposals to the Club Council.
+The work of the various committees this year will be discussed at specified Club lunch meetings, where the whole club can take direct part in decisions, plans and recommendations.

 CLUB COMMITTEES.
 (Service Committees)